enonic/xp/modules/lib/typescript/README.md

 ### Require

-To add support for type resolution for the custom libraries via `require`, you can redeclare the `XpLibraries` interface in global scope, wich will lead to declaration merging:
+To add support for type resolution for the custom libraries via `require`, you can redeclare the `XpLibraries` interface in global scope, which will lead to declaration merging:

 ```ts
 declare global {